Likasi City

 Not a classic backpacker hub, but budget guesthouses and lively market streets make short stays feasible.
 Travelers should be ready for spartan accommodation and arrange transport in advance; local fares and meals are inexpensive but services are limited.

-Top Things to Do in Likasi
+Best Things to Do in Likasi#

-Best Time to Visit Likasi #
+Best Time to Visit Likasi#

 Visit Likasi in the dry months (May-August) for cooler, clearer weather and far easier travel on unpaved roads across the Katanga plateau.
 Avoid November-April when heavy rains make roads muddy, increase mosquitoes, and can disrupt plans.